CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-5.md

    - Alternatively, you can **record your own audio** and send it.

-1. **Containerizing and Deploying the AI-Powered Speech-to-Text and Chat Application**  (Optinal task)
+1. **Containerizing and Deploying the AI-Powered Speech-to-Text and Chat Application**  (Optional task)

 - Package the application into a container and push it to **Azure Container Registry (ACR)**.
 - Create **Container Apps** for the AI-Powered Speech-to-Text and Chat Application.